Oslandia/workshop-qwc2/workshop.md

 * Uses the same rendering engine as QGIS Desktop
 * Maps are created and designed with QGIS Desktop

+QGIS Server doesn't have a User Interface.
+QGIS Server is a program that can respond to WMS, WFS and WMTS requests.

+Also it is to be noted that QGIS Server doesn't know about the HTTP protocol, so it is required to run a web server, such as NGINX and Apache, to translate HTTP requests to CGI or FastCGI requests that QGIS Server can handle.
+MapServer and QGIS Server are identical on that matter.

 [QGIS Server Manual](https://docs.qgis.org/testing/en/docs/user_manual/working_with_ogc/server/index.html)

 ### QGIS Web Client 2